 It is important to have a comprehensive plan for symptom management and self-care during pregnancy.
 This will help remove the unnecessary burden and stress of enduring gastroparesis while nourishing the body during pregnancy.

 Artificial nutrition can also help to supply ample nutrients into the bloodstream.
-Intravenous or parenteral nutrition involves injecting essential nutrients into the bloodstream using a catheter.
-This can help bypass the stomach for people with severe cases of gastroparesis.
+Intravenous or parenteral nutrition involves injecting essential nutrients directly into the bloodstream.
+This can help bypass the stomach for people with severe cases of gastroparesis and widespread motility disorder.

-Similarly, enteral nutrition uses a similar technique of avoiding the stomach for digestion.
-Nasojejunal tubes pass through the nostrils and into the GI tract, bypassing the stomach and injecting food directly into the jejunum, or the part of the small intestines that absorbs amino acids and fatty acids.
-Doctors often prefer enteral nutrition over parenteral nutrition because of the risk of infection.
+Enteral feeding is preferred over parenteral nutrition.
+Similarly, enteral nutrition uses a technique of avoiding the stomach for digestion.
+Nasojejunal tubes pass through the nostrils and into the GI tract, bypassing the stomach and injecting food directly into the jejunum, or the part of the small intestines that absorbs sugars, amino acids and fatty acids.
+Enteral nutrition is indicated for severe weight loss (more than 5-10% in 3-6 months), recurrent hospitalization, and significant complications like diabetic ketoacidosis or poor quality of life (Achong et al., 2011).

 Another part of the comprehensive plan is asking help whenever necessary.
 Hiring a doula during the pregnancy and after childbirth can help relieve stress, which can often trigger symptoms of gastroparesis.
 Consulting with a nutrition specialist can also help narrow down food choices that are both good for the mother and the baby.

 There is still no cure for gastroparesis given the difficulty of determining the exact cause of the disorder.
-However, lifestyle changes and medication can alleviate some of the symptoms.
+However, lifestyle changes and medications can alleviate some of the symptoms.

-Pregnant women with the disorder must ensure that they have a comprehensive management system for managing the symptoms of the disorder while maintaining a healthy lifestyle to take care of their mind and body, both for themselves and the baby.
+Gastroparesis during pregnancy remains to be a difficult problem to manage.
+Pregnant women with the disorder must ensure that they have a comprehensive system for managing the symptoms of the disorder while maintaining a healthy lifestyle to take care of their mind and body, both for themselves and the baby.